tibco-bnl/workshop-tibco-platform/docs/baseplatforms/login-to-ubuntu-wsl.md

 ```
 ![output](../images/wsl-l-v.png)

-Step 1.3: Start the Ubuntu image of your choice
+Step 1.3: Start the Ubuntu image of your choice (tested on Ubuntu-24.04)

 ```windows terminal
 wsl -d <DistroName>